-Haeundae beach is only 2 minutes away from the hotel.
-While we were out there, we walked along the shop and check out for a potential drinking place for tonight.
+Haeundae beach was only 2 minutes away from the hotel.
+While we were out there, we walked along the shop and checked out for a potential drinking place for the night.

 Our first stop for the night was Noo Na Hol Dak.
-We had a few OB beer while snacking the fried octopus.
-The total bill was 26,500won.
+We had a few OB beers while snacking the fried octopus.
+The total bill was 26,500 won.
 (OB beer @ 3,500won per glass)

-Next, we went to Asian food cafe where we had lamb skewer and Soju.
-We also went to Fuzzy Navel which is just in front of the hotel.
-I couldn’t recall what was the name of the last place where we had a pancake and drinks.
+Next, we went to the Asian food cafe, where we had lamb skewer and Soju.
+We also went to Fuzzy Navel, which was just in front of the hotel.
+I couldn’t recall the name of the last place where we had a pancake and drinks.
 In fact, I couldn’t remember much on the journey back.
 But I do know that we had it at the Busan Haeundae Traditional Market 부산 해운대전통시장

-I woke up with a headache the next morning, and I desperately need soup for lunch to help with my hangover.
-The place we went to was crowded, and we have to queue to get a seat.
+I woke up with a headache the next morning, and I desperately needed soup for lunch to help with my hangover.
+The place we went to was crowded, and we had to queue to get a seat.

 We walked towards Westin Chosun and followed the trail to the Mermaid statue.
 That’s the only place we went because the sky was darkening and we didn’t want to get caught in the rain.

 We had a few drinks at sharky’s bar & grill.
-I had had enough of beer from last night, so I just had a coke @ 3,500won and Mike had a Stella @ 8,000won.
+I had had enough beer from last night, so I just had a coke @ 3,500 won, and Mike had a Stella @ 8,000 won.

-For dinner, we went to Thursday party burger & pasta which located just a few steps from the hotel.
-I had a delicious Hamburger meat pasta @ 12,300won.
-If you come for a beer, the Draft Cass is selling at 3,000won.
+For dinner, we went to Thursday party burger & pasta, which was located just a few steps from the hotel.
+I had a delicious Hamburger meat pasta for 12,300 won.
+If you come for a beer, the Draft Cass was selling at 3,000won.

-It was raining the next morning, and we hurriedly walk towards Haeundae station which located about 400 metres away from the hotel.
+It was raining the next morning, and we hurriedly walked towards Haeundae station, which was located about 400 metres away from the hotel.
 It took us 6 minutes to reach the station.
-Since T-Money can’t be used here in Busan, we bought tickets from the vending machine @ 1,400krw per person and boarded the metro line 2 (Green Line) at 10:20 am to Seomyeon station.
+Since T-Money couldn’t be used here in Busan, we bought tickets from the vending machine @ 1,400 Won per person and boarded the metro line 2 (Green Line) at 10:20 am to Seomyeon station.
 From there, we transferred to line 1 (orange line) and reached Busan station at 11:02 am.

 While waiting for the train, we had hot Chocolate and Cappucino at Pascucci, a shop located in the train station.

-Fifteen minutes before our train was scheduled to depart, we went down to look for our train # 140 and it was already there.
-We get on to it and wait for it to depart.
-Exactly at 1 pm, the train slowly leaving the station and gradually increasing its speed towards our destination.
+Fifteen minutes before our train was scheduled to depart, we went down to look for train # 140, and it was already there.
+We got on to it and waited for it to depart.
+Exactly at 1 pm, the train slowly left the station and gradually increased its speed towards our destination, Seoul.
+Home, sweet home!